Gossty/peak-finding-tool/README.md

 #
 5. The final filtered peaks are saved in a BED file format named `peaks.bed` in the specified output directory (or the current directory if not provided).
 Additionaly outputs `peaks.txt` file with statistical data.

-Note: The code includes print statements for displaying various statistics and intermediate results during the analysis process.
+Note: The code includes print statements for displaying various intermediate results during the analysis process.

 ## Example